uktrade/iigb-beta-content/content/beta/regions/east-midlands/en_US.md

 Access to a huge market, dynamic supply chain and significant research infrastructure.

-Part of the Midlands Engine, home to 18% of the UK population and economy worth over 243 billion GBP).
+Part of the Midlands Engine, home to 18% of the UK population and an economy worth over 243 billion GBP.